 - 10 MegOhm input impedance; safe for electrical and automotive use; prevents damage to the vehicle’s ECU

-Along with this multimeter, I use the following set of leads to make testing various devices easier:
+Along with these multimeters, I use the following set of leads (which you can also buy direct from Kaiweets and get a 10% discount using the HTH10 coupon code) to make testing various devices easier:

 There are plenty of other popular multimeters on Amazon:

 Non-contact voltage testers are great for testing if wires inside a gang box are live, and whether or not an outlet is working.
 Technically, you can use a multimeter to do a lot of what a non-contact voltage tester does, but using voltage testers is much easier and well worth it.
 I use one every time I install a smart switch, and I’ve used them a few times to troubleshoot outlet and wiring problems.
 Here are a few I recommend: